-Whenever ethnic violence starts to spiral out of control, there’s often a temptation to wish it away.
+Whenever ethnic violence starts to spiral out of control, there’s always a temptation to wish it away.
 Too often, the warning signs are discounted until the loss of life becomes impossible to ignore.
 But when Samantha Power, the U.S. Ambassador to the United Nations, shows up in a country and expresses alarm about rising sectarian violence, that’s about as good a sign as any that the situation is worth paying attention to.
 So it would be a good idea for the diamond industry to take note of one of Power’s most recent destinations: the diamond-rich Central African Republic.

 A former journalist and Harvard professor, Power has dedicated her career to preventing genocide.
 Prior to joining the Obama administration, she wrote a Pulitzer Prize-winning book on the history of the U.S. response to genocide in the 20th century.
 (She is also, incidentally, known for calling Hillary Clinton a “monster” in the 2008 presidential primaries.)
 Her visit to the Central African Republic last week calls attention to the possibility that the country, already enduring violence, may be on the brink of something more vicious.